 How to invest in a cannabis stock: What does its capital structure look like?

-Brochstein said a quick review of any public company’s financial sheets will provide a lot of information into the model of the company, such as warrants and options.
+Brochstein said a quick review of any public company’s financial sheets will provide a lot of information on the company’s model, such as warrants and options.

 What’s more, Brown recommended that investors find out how many shares management holds, if they have been buying or selling their own shares and how much capital the founders put into the company.